HomeTrue North Blog

 Winter Festivals in Canada

 Canada’s top winter festival is Carnaval de Québec, but there are many more amazing events to enjoy.
 Winter season in Canada is synonymous with festivities.
-Despite the cold weather and snow, the country offers ultimate fun.
+Despite the cold weather and snow, the country offers many options for fun.
 It is undeniably one of the most stunning seasons to explore Canada — and its incredible winter carnivals.

-The days may get shorter and colder in the winter, but Canada gets livelier.
-The best part: the magnificence of the Canadian winters never fails to entice visitors.
-And the cherry on the sparkling frozen cake is all the thrillingWinter Festivals In Canada.
+The days may get shorter and colder in the winter, but Canadians don't let that stop them.
+One of the best parts amonst the scenic magnificence of the Canadian winters are all the thrillingWinter Festivals In Canada.

-Immerse yourself in the fun of the festivals.
+Immerse yourself in the fun of these festivals.
 Canadians are experts in this snowy season, after all.

 14 Canadian Festivals You Should Attend this Winter

-Is it your first winter trip to Canada?
-Are you confused about which Canada winter festivals to experience—Winterlude, Ottawa, or Carnaval de Quebec?
-Relax!
-Here is a rundown of some of the most exciting winter festivals to add to your bucket list.
+Is this your first winter trip to Canada?
+Are you wondering which Canada winter festivals you must experience—Winterlude, Ottawa, or Carnaval de Quebec?
+Don't worry!
+The travel experts at Canadiantrainvacations.com have put together this guide to the most exciting winter festivals to add to your travel list.

 1. Carnaval de Quebec, Quebec City

-Carnaval de Quebec is the world's oldest and biggest Canada winter festival, which officially commenced in 1894.
-Initially started as a pre-Lenten carnival, the cultural extravaganza will celebrate its 69th birthday in February 2023.
-The 10-day festival is all about embracing the unforgiving winters and celebrating good times with food, drinks, events, and adventures.
+Carnaval de Quebec is the world's oldest and biggest Canada winter festival, and officially started in 1894 as a pre-Lenten carnival.
+The iconic cultural extravaganza will celebrate its 70th birthday in 2024!
+This seasonal festival is all about embracing the joys of winter and celebrating good times with food, drinks, events, and adventures.

-Every year, more than 400,000 Quebec City inhabitants and more than a million from all over the world come to the Carnaval de Québec and participate in tons of activities organized at the carnival.
-So, are you ready for the best Canadian winter festivals?
+Every year, more than 400,000 Quebec City inhabitants and more than a million visitors from around the world come to the Carnaval de Québec to participate in the activities.
+It's considered one of the best Canadian winter festivals.

 • Location: Quebec City

-• Main attractions: Ungava ice bar, Bonhomme's Palace, musical evenings, the inner tube slide, and so much more.
+• Main attractions: Two night parades, Bonhomme's Palace, musical evenings, ice-scultpture garder, the inner tube slide, and so much more.

 #1 Travel tip: plan for shorter days